 Center for Regenerative Medicine: Kotton-Wilson-Ikonomou Lab

-The Kotton-Wilson-Ikonomou lab is a basic science laboratory in the Boston University Center for Regenerative Medicine (CReM).
+The Kotton-Wilson-Ikonomou lab is a basic science laboratory in the Boston University Center for Regenerative Medicine (CReM)- recently featured in BU Today.
 The Kotton-Wilson-Ikonomou lab’s goal is advancing our understanding of lung disease and developmental biology with a focus on stem cell biology and gene therapy.
 We are a joint lab led by three PI’s with a shared mission and shared resources.
 We believe that novel treatments for many lung diseases can be realized based on a better understanding of how the lung develops as well as regenerates after lung injury.
 We are particularly interested in understanding how lung cells decide and remember who they are.
 To this end, one focus of our group is defining the genomic and epigenomic programs that regulate lung cell fate.
 A longer term goal is the de novo generation of the full diversity of lung lineages and transplantable 3D lung tissues from pluripotent stem cells.